ThePrez/ServiceCommander-IBMi/README.md

 jobs matching the given job name or listening on the given port.
 The job name can be specified either in `jobname` or `subsystem/jobname` format.

+If an existing service definition is found (configured via YAML, as in the preceding section) that matches the job name or port criteria, that service will be used.
+For instance, if you have a service configured to run on port 80, then specifying `sc info port:80` will show information about the service configured to run on port 80.

+Ad hoc service definition is useful for quick checks without the need to create a YAML definition.
+It's also useful if you do not recall the service name, but remember the job name or port.

+It is also useful for cases where you just want to find out who (if anyone) is using a certain port.
+For instance, `sc jobinfo port:8080` will show you which job is listening on port 8080.
+Similarly, `sc stop port:8080` will kill whatever job is running on port 8080.

 # Basic usage

 Usage of the command is summarized as: